Skip to content

 Bubsy 4D – Coyote or Italian Plumber?

 Few games have waited as long for a sequel as “Bubsy 3D.”
-The notoriously quirky jump-and-run classic from 1996 is moving to the next round with the creatively named “Bubsy 4D.”
-Bubsy is very self-reflective in the trailer (“Are those more moves than an Italian plumber has?”).
+The notoriously quirky platform classic from 1996 is back with the creatively named “Bubsy 4D.”
+In the trailer, Bubsy is very self-reflective (“Are these more moves than an Italian plumber has?”).
 Many other references have made it into the game, such as the “OG Coyote Time” upgrade, allowing Bubsy to walk a few steps in the air before falling–just like Wile E. Coyote from the Looney Tunes.
 Even a “Bubsy 3D” outfit is available, making the hero look as pixelated as in 1996.

-Coyote Bubsy in 3D skin for “Bubsy 4D”
+Coyote Bubsy in the 3D skin for “Bubsy 4D”

-“Bubsy 4D” will be released for Switch, Xbox Series X/S, PlayStation, and Windows–a launch date is not yet known.
+“Bubsy 4D” will be available for Switch, Xbox Series X/S, PlayStation, and Windows–a release date has not yet been announced.

-Also interesting: The trailer highlights of Gamescom 2025
+Also of interest: The trailer highlights of Gamescom 2025

 More on the topic

-Once, “Heroes of Might and Magic” was a cornerstone of the fantasy RPG genre.
-Until the fifth title in 2006, the world was still in order.
-Later titles, which ran under the name “Might & Magic Heroes,” could not match the success of their predecessors.
-Mixed reviews for the seventh part in 2015 sealed the series’ fate–until now.
-“Heroes of Might and Magic: Olden Era” aims to pick up where the franchise was strongest.
-As a prequel to the first three games in the series, it brings back familiar characters like Octavia–fans can feel right at home.
+Once a cornerstone of the fantasy RPG genre, “Heroes of Might and Magic” was in good shape until the fifth title in 2006.
+Later titles, released under the name “Might & Magic Heroes,” failed to match the success of their predecessors.
+Mixed reviews for the seventh installment in 2015 sealed the series’ fate–until now.
+“Heroes of Might and Magic: Olden Era” aims to return to the franchise’s strongest points.
+As a prequel to the first three games, it brings back familiar characters like Octavia, making fans feel right at home.

-This is roughly how the demo of 'Olden Era' looked at Gamescom
+This is roughly how the 'Olden Era' demo looked at Gamescom

-This is roughly how the demo of “Olden Era” looked at Gamescom
+This is roughly how the “Olden Era” demo looked at Gamescom

 We were told the mechanics are mainly based on parts 3 and 5.
-Those familiar with them should quickly find their way around.
+Those familiar with them should quickly find their way.
 For beginners, the complex game system poses a challenge.
-During testing, one of our heroes and their army was completely wiped out in just one turn–even though the battle was supposed to be a “normal challenge.”
-However, the game rewards with many secrets and items to discover that improve stats or provide money and XP.
+During testing, one of our heroes and their army were completely wiped out in just one turn–despite the battle being a “normal challenge.”
+However, the game rewards with many secrets and items to discover, which improve stats or provide money and XP.

-Developer studio Unfrozen did not provide further details on the release date of the comeback title at Gamescom.
-“Heroes of Might and Magic: Olden Era” will be released exclusively for Windows PCs.
+Developer studio Unfrozen did not provide us with details on the release date of the comeback title at Gamescom.
+However, “Heroes of Might and Magic: Olden Era” will be released exclusively for Windows PCs.

 Warhammer 40,000: Dawn of War IV – Back to the Roots

-It’s one of the best years for fans of the Grimdark RTS series: Not only was the original from 2004 recently refreshed as a “Definitive Edition.”
-At Gamescom 2025, publisher Deep Silver followed up with the first trailer for “Warhammer 40,000: Dawn of War IV.”
-It’s the first game in the series since “Dawn of War III” in 2017, which aimed to take the franchise in a new direction with its hybrid approach of real-time strategy and unit tactics.
+It’s one of the best years for fans of the grimdark RTS series: Not only was the original from 2004 recently refreshed as a “Definitive Edition,” but at Gamescom 2025, publisher Deep Silver also unveiled the first trailer for “Warhammer 40,000: Dawn of War IV.”
+It’s the first game in the series since “Dawn of War III” in 2017, which attempted to take the franchise in a new direction with its hybrid approach of real-time strategy and unit tactics.
 Instead, nothing happened for a long time–until now.

-The fourth part of the series takes players back to Kronus–an imperial planet known from the “Dawn of War – Dark Crusade” expansion.
-However, Kronus is also a tomb world of the immortal Necrons, a tough and seemingly unbeatable enemy of the Imperium.
-In “Dawn of War IV,” the Blood Ravens chapter of the Space Marines prepares for the final battle on the planet.
+The fourth installment brings players back to Kronus–an imperial planet known from the “Dawn of War – Dark Crusade” expansion.
+However, Kronus is also a tomb world of the immortal Necrons, a tough and seemingly invincible enemy of the Imperium.
+In “Dawn of War IV,” the Blood Ravens chapter of the Space Marines faces the final battle on the planet.

 Gameplay excerpt from 'Dawn of War IV'